Trump administration family separation policy: Impact

 In the past, most migrants illegally crossing the border came almost entirely from Mexico; however, the current influx now includes greater numbers of women and children fleeing violence, gang recruitment, and sexual trafficking in the Northern Triangle of Central America countries of El Salvador, Guatemala, and Honduras.
-Rather than illegally crossing into the US, they are presenting themselves at the border hoping to claim asylum, which they were legally entitled to do under certain circumstances.
+Rather than illegally crossing into the U.S., they are presenting themselves at the border hoping to claim asylum, which they were legally entitled to do under certain circumstances.
 The Trump administration claimed the family separation policy was directed at those migrants who illegally crossed the U.S. border but they then decided to charge everyone crossing the border with illegal entry.
 They also charged asylum seekers in criminal court rather than waiting to see if they qualified for asylum.

+In May 2018, a Honduran man, Marco Antonio Muñoz, 39, committed suicide after his 3-year-old son was forcibly taken and separated from him by Border Patrol Agents.
+The man had crossed the Rio Grande with his son and his wife and turned himself and his family in to authorities to ask for asylum.

-In June 2018, US Representative Pramila Jayapal spoke with recently arrived detainees at the Federal Detention Center, SeaTac facility located near Seattle.
+In June 2018, U.S. Representative Pramila Jayapal spoke with recently arrived detainees at the Federal Detention Center, SeaTac facility located near Seattle.
 The facility housed 206 immigrants, 174 of them were women.
 Many of the women spoke of "fleeing threats of rape, gang violence and political persecution".
 She said more than half of the women were mothers who had forcibly been separated from their children, some as young as twelve months old, and said that many did not know where their children were being detained.
 Commenting on her visit of the facility, Jayapal called the women's stories "heartbreaking", saying, "I've been doing immigration-rights work for almost two decades.
 I am not new to these stories.
 I will tell you there was not a dry eye in the house. ...
 Some of them heard their children screaming for them in the next room.
 Not a single one of them had been allowed to say goodbye or explain to them what was happening."
+According to Jayapal, some Border Patrol had told the mothers that "their families don't exist anymore."

+A journalist working for The New Yorker spoke with several women incarcerated at the Otero County Prison, a privately run facility in New Mexico, and an attorney representing them.
+One mother said that she had no idea where her child was and was concerned that his medical conditions were not being attended to.
+Another mother said that of the fifty mothers in her wing at Otero, few knew where their children were.
+The public defender said the family separation policy was "changing the lawyer-client relationship", saying "clients don't even care about beating the charge they're facing.
+It makes it harder to represent them, because all they want is to be with their children."